 To be considered as a speaker or presenter, submit a one-page abstract to Lesley Herzberg at email@example.com.

-Shaker Seminar also encourages attendees to sell or trade books, artifacts, T-shirts, and other Shaker-related items — a great way to acquire obscure material about the Shakers largely unavailable otherwise.
+Shaker Seminar encourages attendees to sell or trade books, artifacts, T-shirts, and other Shaker-related items — a great way to trade rare or obscure materials.

 Watch Carol Medlicott’s talk on Shaker Music.